federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 ## Youtube video: how to install and use

-How to download, install and use AutoClicker2 Record Play The Lists Of Mouse Clicks.
+How to download, install and use AutoClicker2 Record Play.

 https://youtu.be/jscqOm4OeKM

 ## More info from the community fun site

 According to [mouse-auto-clickers.online](https://mouse-auto-clickers.online/),
-AutoClicker2 Record Play The Lists Of Mouse Clicks is the world's top 2 mouse auto clicker application in 2024.
+AutoClicker2 Record Play is the world's top 2 mouse auto clicker application in 2024.
 They recognize AutoClicker2 Record Play as a full-fledged autoclicker with two modes of auto-clicking, at your dynamic cursor location or at a prespecified location.
 The maximum amounts of clicks can also be set (or left infinite).
 Hotkeys work in the background for convenience.
 AutoClicker2 automates your mouse clicks at certain points.